-A sketch showing the political subjugation of women in parliament goes on show in an exhibition at Westminster Hall
+A rare sketch showing the political subjugation of women in parliament in the 1820s

 Two hundred years ago, this bizarre arrangement – known as the ventilator – was where women watched and listened to Parliamentary debates.